dattaaaaa/QoS-Aware-Routing/README.md

 ## Data

-- **Train.csv**: The main dataset (large, ~10MB), present in several folders.
+- **Train.csv**: The main dataset (large, ~10MB).
 It contains network measurements, device info, weather, and target QoS values.
 - **first60.csv**: A 60-row sample of the main dataset for quick inspection and testing.

 **Sample columns:**